enaeher/blog/README.md

-Flyover Blues
+eli.naeher.name
 =============

-This is the repository for the Jekyll configuration for flyoverblues.com.
+This is the repository for the Jekyll configuration for eli.naeher.name.